behave/behave/docs/gherkin.rst

 database - resist the temptation.
 You should only verify outcome that is observable for the user (or external system) and databases usually are not.

-**And, But**
+And, But
+""""""""

-If you have several givens, whens or thens you can write:
+If you have several givens, whens or thens you could write:

 .. code-block:: gherkin